 Because of the illness and all of the medications and procedures, she was extremely week when we brought her home.
-I remember having her lay on my lap while I gently brushed out her very long brown hair.
+I remember having her lay her head on my lap while I gently brushed out her very long brown hair.
 Later that evening my sister came by for a visit.
-At some point in the evening, Lydia walked across our living room floor.
-I have no idea why, I just know how amazing it was.
+At some point in the evening, My sweet, weary girl stood up and walked.

 Through tears, I exclaimed, “She’s walking!”

 Last week I read an article that gave me an idea.
 I love the brainstorm that comes along with a good idea.
 (And sometimes what is later discovered to be a bad idea!).
 This idea was enough to refresh my spirit and pull me out from the cloud I’d been walking under.
-When I noticed my suddenly light mood, I wondered; Is God breathing a sigh of relief and crying a tear of joy?
+When I noticed my suddenly light mood, I remembered how I feel when my children are smiling again, and wondered; Is God breathing a sigh of relief and crying a tear of joy?
 I think I can hear Him saying, “It’s so good to see you smile!”